 You get various types of proteins from many of the whole foods we eat, from chicken breasts to soy, and everything in between.
 But supplementing your protein intake with whey protein can be an easy way to increase your protein levels and make sure that your body is getting a full spread of BCAA's.
 To read about our five favorite whey protein companies and their supplements, scroll down to the bottom of this article.

-Does Whey Cause Weight Gain?
+Does Whey Protein Cause Weight Gain?

-For example, if your goal is to hit 140g of protein a day and you consume 240g of protein, some being from whey shakes, you may gain weight.
+For example, if your goal is to hit 140g of protein a day and you consume 240g, some being from whey shakes, you may gain weight.
 Although you consumed whey, it’s not clear whether or not it’s the culprit.
-You consumed several other sources of carbs that need to be examined.
+You consumed several other sources that need to be examined.

-The amount of time and effort you put into working out is completely up to you-- you’ll get more out of the supplement with more and you’ll see less results with less activity.
-Determine your personal goals and research protein supplements you're interested in.
+The amount of time and effort you put into working out is completely up to you—you’ll get more out of the supplement with exercise and you’ll see fewer results with less activity.
+Determine your personal goals and research the protein supplements you're interested in.
 Look them up online.
 Read nutrition facts.
 If you need some recommendations, we have awesome choices at the end of this article, for individuals with an array of goals.

-Should You Be Taking Whey Protein Supplements?
+Should You Be Taking Whey Protein?

-Concentrate, Hydrolyzed, Isolate.
-Which One Is Best?
+Concentrate, hydrolyze, Isolate.
+Which Whey Is Best?

 There are a few factors to consider when deciding which form of whey to go with, such as price, digestibility, protein per serving, etc. We broke down each one to give you a general sense of how they differ:

 The more lactose, the more potential for digestive issues which may turn some customers away.
-Although it is a lower grade of whey, it still provides anywhere from 35-42g of pure protein per 50g serving.
+Although it's a lower grade of whey, it still provides anywhere from 35-42g of pure protein per 50g serving.
 That is a significant amount of protein per serving, which may be beneficial to incorporate into the average diet.

 Hydrolyzed protein is the purest form of protein because it goes through an extra round of processing, which results in excellent absorption/digestion.
 It is the most expensive variation of protein on the market and may be worth it to some individuals.
 A 50g serving of hydrolyzed whey contains 38-40g of pure protein.
-Some may argue that hydrolyzed truly does digest easier, but with less than 1% of lactose in the isolate, they are comparable.
+Some may argue that hydrolyzed truly does digest easier, but with less than 1% of the lactose in the isolate, they are comparable.

-When Should You Take It?
+When Should You Take Whey Protein?

 Consuming whey protein post-workout is the most effective, especially when the goal is to build lean muscle.
 After a difficult workout, muscles are thirsty for instant nutrition and whey delivers just that.

 Our Top Picks For Whey Protein Supplements

-To rate protein supplements you have to take several factors including flavor, Labdoor results , solubility and taste.
+To rate protein supplements you have to take several factors including flavor, Labdoor results , solubility, and taste.

 1. GRIND Nutrition Diesel

 Our number 1 pick in terms of value, flavor, and macronutrient levels is GRIND Nutrition's Diesel product.
 Diesel includes creatine, whey protein, and an ideal 3:1 ratio of rapid absorption carbs and whey protein isolate.
-Many whey proteins do not include a good carb to protein ratio, and because of that they are better suited for appetite suppressants than they are for muscle building.
+Many whey proteins do not include a good carb-to-protein ratio, and because of that they are better suited for appetite suppressants than they are for muscle building.

 2. IMSOALPHA Instantized Natural Whey Protein

-It's not secret that our team are big fans of Mike Rashid.
+It's no secret that our team is big fans of Mike Rashid.
 He is already a fitness icon and has some incredible totals himself.
 He swears by this protein powder and after discussing it and researching it further, we understand why.
 As stated in the name, this protein is instantized, meaning it is absorbed into the bloodstream immediately, which is a huge plus when your muscles are craving protein post-workout.
 We love the fact that it is natural, with no artificial colors, flavors, sweeteners or fillers, which is difficult to find in most supplements.
 If Mike Rashid loves it, you most likely will too!

 3. 1st Phorm PHORMULA-1 Whey Protein Isolate

-4. Quest Nutrition Protein Powder
+1. Quest Nutrition Protein Powder

-5. MyProtein Impact Whey Protein
+2. MyProtein Impact Whey Protein

-Creative "Wheys" To Use Whey
+Creative Ways To Use Whey Protein

 1. Top 10 Protein Supplements - Labdoor